VidhyaChidambaram/website/httpd/README.md

 ### Bootstrap template

-#### Credits bootstrap template - StartBootstrap.com

-My goal is to first master javascript stack, then the UX/UI, so reusing opensource CSS assets.

-* startbootstrap.com (yes, the first google result)
+* Use any from startbootstrap.com (yes, the first google result)